nbonamy/iPhoto-Exporter/README.md

 iPhoto Exporter
 ===============

 iPhoto Exporter allows you to easily extract pictures from iPhoto events.
+You can download a standalone version from the downloads section https://github.com/nbonamy/iPhoto-Exporter/downloads.

 Running iPhoto Exporter
 -----------------------